lub90/ct-pass-store/backend/README.md

 }
  ```

-- Returns the encrypted password as stored in the backend.
+- Returns the encrypted secondary password as stored in the backend.
 - If no password entry exists for the given user, a `404 Not Found` response is returned.
+- If your are no allowed to retrieve the entrypted password for the given user, a `403 Forbidden` response is returned.

 ### PUT /entries/{id}

-Sets or updates the encrypted password for the ChurchTools user with the given ID.
+Sets or updates the secondary password for the ChurchTools user with the given ID.

 Path Parameter